 Using photographs, video, interviews, archival documents, contemporary headlines, and personal stories, Rachael brings her grandmother’s story, entwined with her own journey, into classrooms and communities, adjusting the focus of her presentations and workshops to speak to the age and interest of the audience.

 She has spoken to audiences at the U.S. Embassy in Sweden and the Czech Republic as well as at numerous conferences including Humanity In Action’s Pre-Genocide conference (Denmark, 2018) and the Tuzman Holocaust Teach-In at Gratz College (USA, 2016 & 2018).
-She has presented to students at universities, including but not limited to Northeastern University, Moore College of Art, Wheelock College, and Brandeis University.
-She has visited various Hadassah chapters, spoken at summer camps and has taught at over two dozen congregations in the Northeast Region.
+She has presented to students at universities, including but not limited to Northeastern University, Boston University, Moore College of Art, Wheelock College, and Brandeis University.
+She has visited various Hadassah chapters, spoken at summer camps and has taught at dozens of congregations in the Northeast Region.